 Under the Family Medical Leave Act, employees are eligible for unpaid leave for illness or pregnancy and birth, and their group health benefits maintained if they:

 Eligibility is determined under the Fair Labor Standards Act.

-Make sure you get the appropriate paperwork from your employer, and bring it to your health care provider.
+Make sure you get the right paperwork from your employer, and bring it to your provider.

 Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.